javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 ## Error object

-When an error occurs, Javascript generates an object containing the details about it.
+When an error occurs, JavaScript generates an object containing the details about it.
 The object is then passed as an argument to `catch`:

 ```js
 try {